 And considering the amount of money spent by Chinese tourists during their travel, it could be indeed a huge opportunity.

 - An average of $1,300 per visitor

 - $120 billion was spent in total by Chinese tourists in 2018

 - Over 200 million travelers expected in 2020

-However, they ended up realizing that cooperating with Chinese tours operator was a huge mistake… a great deal for Chinese, but as for Moroccans they ended up with almost nothing…
+However, they ended up realizing that cooperating with a Chinese tour operator was a huge mistake… a great deal for the Chinese, but as for Moroccans, they ended up with almost nothing…